CGudapati/cgudapati.github.io/_posts/2020-08-19-SCIP-Tutorial-Solving-Sudoku.md

     }
 ```

-After that we will add another constraint that will esnure that in each row, the numbers 1, 2, ..., 9 do not repeat
+After that we will add another constraint that will ensure that in each row, the numbers 1, 2, ..., 9 do not repeat

 ```c++
 std::vector<SCIP_CONS *> row_constrs;  //These constraints will model that fact that in each row, the numbers 1..9 do not repeat.